gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Initializing the support for IoT Central Settings and Commands

 1. Again in **main.c**.
-2. Scroll down to the line that reads **#pragma region define sets for auto initialization and close**
+2. Scroll up to the line that reads **#pragma region define sets for auto initialization and close**
 3. In this region, there are a number of C arrays that point to the **DeviceTwinBindings** and **DirectMethodPeripherals** defined above.
     ```c
     DeviceTwinBinding* deviceTwinBindings[] = { &relay, &light };
     DirectMethodBinding* directMethodBindings[] = { &fan };
     ```
-4. In the main.c **InitPeripheralsAndHandlers** Function these sets of device twins and direct methods are opened and initialized.
+4. In the main.c **InitPeripheralsAndHandlers** function these sets of device twins and direct methods are opened and initialized.
     ```c
     static int InitPeripheralsAndHandlers(void)
     {